Bioluminescence: History

-Tuckey, in his posthumous 1818 Narrative of the Expedition to the Zaire, described catching the animals responsible for luminescence.
-He mentions pellucids, crustaceans (to which he ascribes the milky whiteness of the water), and cancers (shrimps and crabs).
+James Hingston Tuckey, in his posthumous 1818 Narrative of the Expedition to the Zaire, described catching the animals responsible for luminescence.
+He mentions pellucida, crustaceans (to which he ascribes the milky whiteness of the water), and cancers (shrimps and crabs).
 Under the microscope he described the "luminous property" to be in the brain, resembling "a most brilliant amethyst about the size of a large pin's head".

 Charles Darwin noticed bioluminescence in the sea, describing it in his Journal:

 While sailing in these latitudes on one very dark night, the sea presented a wonderful and most beautiful spectacle.
 There was a fresh breeze, and every part of the surface, which during the day is seen as foam, now glowed with a pale light.
 The vessel drove before her bows two billows of liquid phosphorus, and in her wake she was followed by a milky train.
 As far as the eye reached, the crest of every wave was bright, and the sky above the horizon, from the reflected glare of these livid flames, was not so utterly obscure, as over the rest of the heavens.

 Darwin also observed a luminous "jelly-fish of the genus Dianaea", noting that: "When the waves scintillate with bright green sparks, I believe it is generally owing to minute crustacea.
 But there can be no doubt that very many other pelagic animals, when alive, are phosphorescent."
 He guessed that "a disturbed electrical condition of the atmosphere" was probably responsible.
 Daniel Pauly comments that Darwin "was lucky with most of his guesses, but not here", noting that biochemistry was too little known, and that the complex evolution of the marine animals involved "would have been too much for comfort".

 Bioluminescence attracted the attention of the United States Navy in the Cold War, since submarines in some waters can create a bright enough wake to be detected; a German submarine was sunk in the First World War, having been detected in this way.
-The navy was interested in predicting when such detection would be possible, and hence guiding their own submarines to avoid detection.
+The Navy was interested in predicting when such detection would be possible, and hence guiding their own submarines to avoid detection.